Timinator2000/Algorithm_X/02 - exact_cover/01 - exact_cover.md

 [Wikipedia - Exact Cover]( https://en.wikipedia.org/wiki/Exact_cover)

-If you've got the math background to understand all that, I aplaud you!
+If you've got the math background to understand all that, I applaud you!
 (I'm also a bit jealous.)
 Unfortunately, I am, at best, an amateur mathmetician, so please forgive me for skipping over a few of the intricate details.

 # A Less Formal Discussion